alxwen711/mds-leetcode-sessions/README.md

 1. Clone this repository.
 2. Navigate to the folder of the problem you want to study or practice.
 3. Review existing solutions or add your own solution file named after you (e.g., `yourname.py`).
-4. Test and refine your approach locally.
+4. Test and refine your approach on Leetcode's portal.

 ---